top of page

 Drive through the Draa Valley

-The most verdant stretch runs between the towns of Agdz and Zagora, taking in almost 100 kilometres of date palms and sparkling springs.
-From Agdz, you can take the faster highway or the more picturesque piste route through the heart of the oases, a journey of 3-4 hours.
-If you don't want to hire a car, I’d recommend this guided tour of the Draa Valley, which takes in all of its highlights
+The most verdant stretch of the Route of 1000 Kasbahs runs between the towns of Agdz and Zagora, taking in almost 100 kilometres of date palms and springs.
+From Agdz, you can take the highway or the more picturesque piste route, with the journey taking around 3 to 4 hours.

 For more information about driving the Route of 1000 Kasbahs, check out my detailed article here.